Lines of Thought in Large Language Models: Abstract

 \section{Abstract}

 Large Language Models achieve next-token prediction by transporting a vectorized piece of text (prompt) across an accompanying embedding space under the action of successive transformer layers.
 The resulting high-dimensional trajectories realize different contextualization, or `thinking', steps, and fully determine the output probability distribution.
 We aim to characterize the statistical properties of ensembles of these `\emph{lines of thought}.'
 We observe that independent trajectories cluster along a low-dimensional, non-Euclidean manifold, and that their path can be well approximated by a stochastic equation with few parameters extracted from data.
 We find it remarkable that the vast complexity of such large models can be reduced to a much simpler form, and we reflect on implications.
+Code for trajectory generation, visualization, and analysis is available on Github at \url{https://github.com/rapsar/lines-of-thought}.